‘Halloween’ Producer Jason Blum Wants To Reboot ‘Scream’ And ‘I Know What You Did Last Summer’

 “I would like to do both of them, but it’s a rights situation with all those movies.
 It’s very tangled and very complicated.
 It’s one thing to say you want to do them and it’s a whole other thing to get to actually do it.”

-The success, or lack thereof, of Halloween is going to say to say a lot about what the future may hold for the horror genre.
+The success, or lack thereof, of Halloween is going to say a lot about what the future may hold for the horror genre.
 If Jason Blum and Blumhouse Productions have a winner on their hands with the return of Michael Myers, there could be many other horror franchises reborn.
-Right now, no-one really knows what will happen, but those who were teens or 20-somethings in the 90’s would love to see Scream and I Know What You Did Last Summer brought back to life.
+Right now, no one really knows what will happen, but those who were teens or 20-somethings in the ’90s would love to see Scream and I Know What You Did Last Summer brought back to life.